hatakkey/MAG-integrated/README.md

 ## **Overview**

 MAG-Integrated is an open-source project built around an integrated Multi-Access Gateway architecture, previously known as a Broadband Network Gateway (BNG).
-It enables multi-access sessions by handling both fixed (PPPoE and IPoE) and fixed-wireless (4G) connections on a single gateway.
+It enables multi-access sessions by handling both fixed (PPPoE and IPoE) and fixed-wireless (4G) sessions on a single gateway.

 This project leverages Open5GS for the core network, **srsRANSim** for radio components (eNB and 4G sessions), and **FreeRADIUS**, an open-source RADIUS server for Authentication, Authorization, and Accounting (AAA).
 It also integrates **BNGBlaster** to simulate fixed PPPoE and IPoE sessions and is deployed in a containerized environment using ContainerLab, enabling rapid setup and flexible network testing.